-Online Criminal Justice & Criminalistics Graduate Programs in Alaska
+Alaska Online Criminal Justice & Criminalistics Degrees

 An online criminal justice degree may allow on-the-go adults the chance to study advanced theory, practices and research in criminal justice, criminalistics and criminology.
 A multi-disciplinary field, criminal justice is dedicated to the study of law enforcement, courts and corrections.
 It includes several facets.
 These include the government systems that uphold social control, the policies that prevent or lessen crime rates, and sanctions for offenders.